Srđan Stanić (footballer, born 1989): Second return to Željezničar

 On 31 January 2019, Stanić, for a second time came back and signed a contract with Željezničar, which was due to keep him at the club until the summer of 2020.
 He made his third debut for Željezničar in a 1–0 home win against Zvijezda 09 on 17 March 2019, playing the whole 90 minutes of the match.
 He left the club after his contract expired in August 2020.

 Igman Konjic

 On 26 September 2020, Stanić signed a contract with First League of FBiH club Igman Konjic.
 He made his debut only four days later, on 30 September, in a cup match against Velež Nevesinje.

 International career

 Stanić was part of the Bosnia and Herzegovina U19 national team.
 On 16 December 2011, he made an appearance for the Bosnia and Herzegovina first team in a 1–0 friendly game loss against Poland.

-On 13 May 2014, Stanić was included in the Bosnian national team provisional 2014 FIFA World Cup squad by head coach Safet Sušić, but did not make the final team.
+On 13 May 2014, Stanić was included in the Bosnia national team provisional 2014 FIFA World Cup squad by head coach Safet Sušić, but did not make the final team.